 This section is for noncommercial ornithological news, announcements, and requests for assistance.
 Submitted items should be concise, in Condor format and typed double-spaced.
-Announcements that carry a deadline for applications should be submitted to the Ornithological Newsletter (edited by Dr. Richard C. Banks, Bird and Mammal Laboratories, U.S. National Museum, Washington, DC 20560), which is published more quickly than The Condor.
+Announcements that carry a deadline should be submitted at least six months beforehand to allow enough time for publication and response.
+Announcements of more immediate events should be submitted to the Ornithological Newsletter (edited by Dr. Richard C. Banks, Bird and Mammal Laboratories, U.S. National Museum, Washington, DC 20560), which is published more frequently and more quickly than The Condor.